Modern animation in the United States: Other cartoons for adults

 Other TV networks also experimented with adult-oriented animation.
-MTV produced several successful animated series especially for its adolescent and young adult audience, including Liquid Television, The Brothers Grunt, Æon Flux, Beavis and Butt-head (and its spin-off Daria), The Maxx, and Celebrity Deathmatch.
-They would continue experimenting with animated series into the early 2000s with shows such as Clone High, Spy Groove, and 3 South.
+MTV produced several successful animated series especially for its adolescent and young adult audience, including Liquid Television, The Brothers Grunt, Æon Flux, Beavis and Butt-head (and its spin-off Daria), The Maxx, Cartoon Sushi and Celebrity Deathmatch.
+They would continue experimenting with animated series into the early 2000s with shows such as Clone High, Spy Groove, and 3-South.
 Their original animated programming slowed to a halt by the end of the decade.
 USA Network's Duckman, starring the voice of Jason Alexander, found a cult following.
+Premium cable also experimented with original animated series, such as Spawn.

 Another successful adult-oriented animated series was Trey Parker and Matt Stone's South Park, which saw its beginnings in 1995 with the short cartoon The Spirit of Christmas.
-Like The Simpsons, Beavis and Butt-head and South Park were given the big-screen treatment as Beavis and Butt-head Do America and South Park: Bigger, Longer and Uncut both of which met with box office success.
+Like The Simpsons, Beavis and Butt-Head and South Park were given the big-screen treatment as Beavis and Butt-Head Do America and South Park: Bigger, Longer and Uncut both of which met with box office success.

 Cartoonist Bill Plympton transitioned from print to animation in the late 1980s and has continued to make adult-oriented shorts.
-Don Hertzfeldt began in animation in the 1990s and won an Academy Award in 2001 for Rejected.
+Don Hertzfeldt began in animation in the 1990s and was nominated for an Academy Award in 2001 for Rejected.

-Feature-length films like Cool World and Bébé's Kids helped establish a market for adult animation films.
+Feature-length films like Cool World and Bebe's Kids helped establish a market for adult animation films.